Pogonomyrmex lobatus Santschi

 related to wing-bearing, presence of small ocelli on

-long (CI = 105.2–114.9), posterior margin slightly concave medially.
-Longitudinal cephalic rugae very fine and dense over entire head; striae on vertex often less abundant and/or less prominent.
-Interrugal spaces sub-shining to shining.
+105.2–114.9), posterior margin weakly concave medially.
+Longitudinal rugae very fine and dense over entire head; striae on vertex often less abundant and/or less prominent.
+Interrugal spaces weakly shining to shining.
 Mandible with six teeth,

 All mesosomal surfaces with subparallel,

-spaces weakly to moderately punctate, sub-shining.
-Gastric tergites
+interrugal spaces weakly to moderately punctate, weakly shining.

 body surfaces with moderately abundant suberect to